Education of traditional medicine

 educationoftraditionalmedicine-r1

 The primary goal of training in the Institute of Ayurveda, Ayur Ashram (since 1999), is that after training in physical therapy and rehabilitation, the traditional therapeutic system as one of the oldest and natural systems (in India and Tibet) can be offered in your own environment.
-Education is intended for anyone who would like to become closer to the traditional therapeutic integrative approach in their work.
 The great importance of learning is to interactively help you to offer people a designed and feasible therapeutic process similar to the whole world of satisfaction with human physical well-being.
 A well-educated and conscientious specialist is the wealth of the state / the environment you live and work in.
-Students gain an additional advantage by raising their awareness through creative work / growth, which, in turn, gives them inner satisfaction.
 The time frame of learning depends on the student, i.e., his field of practice and academic knowledge, i.e., what school / education he completed and what knowledge he has already acquired / practised, as well as the chosen field of traditional learning-treatment he chose for further practice.
-The goal of education and training is determined by the student during the first online (or physical meeting) interview about what type of therapy he would interactively learn and work / provide after training – obtaining a Diploma or Certificate in work environments such as: Health resorts (ayurvedic processes, special therapies); Spa centres and Hotels (wellness centres); Massage salons (body and soul services / special facial and head massage program); Other types of services – health tourism (therapeutic programs, ayurvedic medicines), psychosomatic condition counsellor (therapeutic meditation, jyotish medical therapist), nutrition (lifestyle, nutrition, ayurvedic medicines).
-Welcome to the education or training in group or individually for everyone who wants to become closer to the traditional therapeutic Integrative approach in their work / life: Masseurs; Physiotherapists; Chiropractors; Acupuncturists; Yoga instructors; Nutritionists; Naturopath-practitioners; Art therapists; Music therapists; Aroma therapists; Astrologer-consultants; Homeopath-consultants; Bach’s Flower therapists; Kundalini- Reiki practitioners; Bio Energy therapists; Medical staff / technicians; Doctors of medicine; Dentists; Veterinarians; Osteopath therapists; Psychologists; Pharmacists, etc., but also other people who would like to under the expert guidance of Smajo Safić Gupta, Prof. Vaidya – Dr. Manpa (or some other expert from Institute of Ayurveda, Ayur Ashram) embark on the journey of education or training traditional medicine.
+The goal of education and training is determined by the student during the first online (or physical meeting) interview about what type of therapy he would interactively learn and work / provide after training – obtaining a Diploma or Certificate in work environments such as: Health resorts (ayurvedic processes, special therapies); Spa centres and Hotels (wellness program); Massage salons (body and soul services / special facial and head massage program); Other types of services – health tourism (therapeutic and relax programs, detoxification program), psychosomatic condition counsellor (meditation, jyotish medical therapist), nutrition (lifestyle).
+Welcome to the education or training in group or individually for everyone who wants to become closer to the traditional therapeutic Integrative approach in their work / life: Masseurs; An Integrative Manual Therapeutics; Physiotherapists; Chiropractors; Acupuncturists; Yoga instructors; Nutritionists; Naturopath-practitioners; Art & Music therapists; Astrologer-consultants; Homeopath-consultants; Bach’s Flower therapists; Medical staff / technicians; Doctors of medicine; Dentists; Veterinarians; Osteopath therapists; Psychologists; Pharmacists, etc., on the journey to promote the integration of safe and evidence-based traditional and complementary medicine.

-Welcome to the desired education, i.e., gaining knowledge from an Ayurvedic masseur therapist to an Ayurvedic doctor (Bachelor of Ayurvedic Medicine and Surgery – B.A.M.S.); from primary knowledge of the Naturopathy Tibetan medicine to a doctor specializing in Acupressure & Acupuncture.
-The learning process is focused on states that cause weakness and difficulties in a human being through the denial of optimism, hope and happiness, which are very important for one’s identity and the functioning of life.
+Welcome to the desired education, i.e., gaining knowledge from an Ayurvedic masseur therapist to an Ayurvedic doctor (Bachelor of Ayurvedic Medicine and Surgery – B.A.M.S.); from primary knowledge of the Naturopathy Tibetan medicine to a doctor specializing in Acupuncture.
 Academic credit earned under the Institute of Ayurveda, Ayur Ashram (mentor Smajo Safić Gupta, Vaidya – Manpa, the bearer of the teaching of Vedic knowledge) can also be used for studies in Asia.
 Through legal regulations within the World Health Organization (WHO), Ayurveda and Sowa-Rigpa is recognized as a traditional system, and has harmonized legal documents knowledge comes under the Indian Ministry of Traditional Medicine (AYUSH) – Inauguration of Ayur Ashram (Consortium India, 28.8.
 2014).
 The goal of education and training is determined by the student and the education provider (mentor) during the first online interview in which they agree on the type of missions they should work on after obtaining a diploma and certificate.
 Certificates as well as Diplomas are valid in some countries outside the Indian whole depending on the system of the Ministry of Health and Culture of Human Health Insurance.
-Learning is a complex psychological process of behaviour change based on acquired knowledge / experience.
-Students should be aware that the learning / study process for an Ayurvedic doctor or Naturopathy Tibetan medicine Acupressure & Acupuncture is very demanding and that they need to complete practical training in India or Nepal and Tibet with a specific mentor and in an institution approved by the Consortium partner in accordance with AYUSH standards.
+Students should be aware that the learning / study process for an Ayurvedic doctor or Naturopathy Tibetan medicine Acupuncture is very demanding and that they need to complete practical training in India or Nepal and Tibet with a specific mentor and in an institution approved by the Consortium partner in accordance with AYUSH standards.
 Practice is taught through observing how mentors implement processes on the client / patient with the aim that learning practice provides more memory and better visual information about the progress of the therapeutic work of the future therapist or physician.

-Students gain an additional advantage by raising their awareness through creative work / growth, which, in turn, gives them inner satisfaction.
 The great importance of learning is to interactively help you to offer people a designed and feasible therapeutic process similar to the whole world of satisfaction with human physical well-being.
 A well-educated and conscientious specialist is the wealth of the state / the environment you live and work in.
 Health stems from the inner harmony of all aspects of the meaning of our lives, our thoughts, feelings and actions, which in themselves affect the sensible relationships we foster with our families, friends and colleagues.
-Ayurveda defines the lack of illness within the various aspects of life – in the field of psychology it is defined as mental health, in terms of physiology as the absence of pathological states and in the field of sociology it is reflected in our interpersonal relations.
-People who live in areas where the system of modern western medicine is prevalent, need to be aware that their lives are significant, i.e., need to understand that the quality of their health and their emotions and mood have their roots in their thoughts and actions.
 Ayurveda (India) and Sowa-Rigpa (Tibet) offers the keys to good health through harmony with nature, simplicity and a general feeling of satisfaction.
 Ayurveda as Tibetan medicine it connects us to the sources of creativity and happiness in the framework of our own awareness so that we can overcome our mental challenges for good.
-You are also invited to the “shorter workshop / course” training, which means that there is a possibility of shorter learning necessary for your quality life / work – we offer such a way of thinking for yours therapeutic action / work, as well as for clients or patients to better use traditional knowledge for a happy and vital life.
-A true teacher of Ayurveda directs a person to change – that means learning, being happy!
-In Ayurveda, happy means being healthy.
-The learning process focuses on conditions that cause weakness and difficulty in the human being by denying optimism, hope and happiness, which are very important to one’s identity and the functioning of life.
-Ayurvedic medicine focuses more on the prevention and recognition of imbalances that lead to disease than on the treatment of acute illnesses.
+You are also invited to the “shorter workshop / course” training, which means that there is a possibility of shorter learning necessary for your quality life / work – we offer such a way of thinking for your therapeutic action / work, as well as for clients or patients to better use traditional knowledge for a happy and vital life.

 Education-of-traditional-medicine-dr-gupta-